-SouthernLINC announces nationwide Push To Talk servicesAlex Wagner - Deputy Managing Editor, News Desk
+SouthernLINC announces nationwide Push To Talk servicesAlex Wagner - Editorial Director of News and Content

 Hey, you.
 Yeah, you, you Push To Talk fan.
 We've got some news that you may way to pay attention to.
 The team at SouthernLINC announced today that it's launching nationwide PTT services as well as six new plans for use with the new services.
 SouthernLINC users can now make PTT calls to users outside of their coverage area and can roam on Sprint's established iDEN network, as well.
 For anyone interested in becoming a SouthernLINC PTT customer, there are six "So Easy" plans to choose from that range from $23 to $79 per line and offer unlimited PTT, unlimited incoming texts, and varying amounts of cellular minutes.